SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 ## 2. Oath of Ancients

-An Oath from a more primitive time which one dedicates themself to utilizing nature for good.
+An Oath from a more primitive time which one dedicates themselves to utilizing nature for good.

 ### Level 3